 Many people respond fearfully when they hear the word spirituality because they often think that religion judges them harshly.
 But spirituality can be much more than religion.
 Whenever you honestly connect with something outside of yourself, that is spirituality.

 There are many ways to embrace spirituality in addiction recovery.
 Joining an anonymous group, like Alcoholics Anonymous or Narcotics Anonymous, can be very spiritual.
 In these groups, you connect with a community of people who share their innermost selves to each other.
 Some would even call it “baring your soul.”

-There is something about being totally honest in a group of people—or even to one person—that has a powerful effect on a person.
+There is something about being totally honest with a group of people, or even with 1 person, that has a powerful effect on a person.

 Some people feel spiritual in nature.
-They take a walk through a forest or sit by a river, watch the animals and enjoy the feeling of sunshine or the beauty of the moon at night.
+They take a walk through a forest or sit by a river, watching the animals and enjoying the feeling of sunshine or the beauty of the moon at night.
 Others feel spiritual when they’re with their pets because pets accept us all the time, no matter what we’ve done.
 For some, listening to their favorite music is spiritual.